Products featured on Pianodao are selected for review by ANDREW EALES.

 The composer’s hand-written copy (he even needed to draw the manuscript lines) is the sole source of this monumental composition, now edited by his son for the Zaderatsky Foundation Moscow.

-Along with Zaderatsky’s other piano works, the 24 Preludes and Fugues have also recently been recorded in a five disc set by pianist Jascha Mentsov, released on Hänssler Classics and available on Apple Music and Spotify.
+Along with Zaderatsky’s other piano works, the 24 Preludes and Fugues have also recently been recorded in a five disc set by pianist Jascha Mentsov, released on Hänssler Classics and available on Apple Music Classical and other good streaming services.

 Zaderatsky’s mastery of form and counterpoint are never in doubt throughout this set, and it is indeed extraordinary that he wrote music of such power in such brutal circumstances, and without recourse to even trying out these pieces on the piano at any point.